synhershko/Spatial4n/README.md

 * Compute its lat-lon bounding box.
 * Compute an area.
 For some shapes its more of an estimate.
 * Compute if it contains a provided point.
 * Compute the relationship to a lat-lon rectangle.
-Relationships are: `CONTAINS`, `WITHIN`, `DISJOINT`, `INTERSECTS`.
+Relationships are: `Contains`, `Within`, `Disjoint`, `Intersects`.
 Note that Spatial4n doesn't have a notion of "touching".

 Spatial4n has a variety of shapes that operate in Euclidean-space -- i.e. a flat 2D plane.
 Most shapes are augmented to support a wrap-around at `X` -180/+180 for compatibility with latitude & longitudes, which is effectively a cylindrical model.
 But the real bonus is its circle (i.e. point-radius shape that can operate on a surface-of-a-sphere model.
 See below for further info.
 The term "geodetic" or "geodesic" or "geo" is used here as synonymous with that model but technically those words have a more broad meaning.